We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Put a pan of water in the oven while the loaves bake.
 A steamy baking environment allows the bread to rise higher and develop a lovely crunchy crust.

-- Use a thermometer to check if the bread is cooked.
+- Use a thermometer to check if it is cooked.
 It’s very difficult to tell otherwise.
-This rosemary bread should have a minimum internal temperature of 190 F.
+It should have a minimum internal temperature of 190 F.

 - Digital Kitchen Scale: measuring ingredients accurately couldn’t be easier with this scale!